sakarika/kanjitomo-ocr/README.md

 <h2>Introduction</h2>

 KanjiTomo OCR is a Java library for identifying Japanese characters from images.
-The algorithm used in this library is custom made, originally used with KanjiTomo program: <a href="https://www.kanjitomo.net/">https://www.kanjitomo.net/</a> Description of the algorithm <a href="how it works/index.html">is here</a>.
+The algorithm used in this library is custom made, originally used with KanjiTomo program: <a href="https://www.kanjitomo.net/">https://www.kanjitomo.net/</a> Description of the algorithm <a href="https://raw.githack.com/sakarika/kanjitomo-ocr/master/how it works/">is here</a>.
 <br><br>
 This library is intented to be used with interactive programs where user can point to individual words with a mouse.
 Batch-processing whole pages is not supported.